php-bundles/event-queue-bundle/README.md

 composer require symfony-bundles/event-queue-bundle
 ```

-* Enable the bundles in the kernel:
+* Enable the bundle in the kernel:

 ``` php
 public function registerBundles()